 “Money is not an issue.
 Just tell me the best router/mesh system to buy!” is the request I often receive—if only it were that easy.

-Networking, in real life or tech, is always a matter of nuance, and individual needs vary greatly.
-In most cases, you need to figure that out first, and only then money will help.
+Networking, whether in real life or technology, is always a matter of nuance, and individual needs vary significantly.
+In most cases, you need to figure that out first, and only then will money help.

-However, again, if you have 10Gbps broadband, any of the hardware above will give you the best result in real-world performance.
-If you're still not happy, check your device, or maybe your expectations, first.
+However, if you have 10Gbps broadband, any of the hardware options above will yield the best real-world performance, at least at the router unit and especially via a wired connection.
+If you’re still not happy, check your device or maybe your expectations first.

 Thanks for the review, Dong.
 Excellent as always.
 So does everyone enable MLO on the GT-BE98?
 Is it worth it?
 Looks like the SSID’s all wrap back into one?